codemonkey85/apple-wwdc21-webauthn-example/README.md

 It creates a webserver on port 3000 with a basic website and authentication using Passkeys (aka WebAuthn credentials).

+You can find this demo in action here: https://apple-passkey.demo.hanko.io/

 ## Prerequisites

 - Go 1.15